equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 Before we go deeper let me present the stage (or just skip this section)

 In the old days there was no such thing as having a huge computer power at your hands.
-Everyone was connecting via they terminals to a huge computer that was doing the work remmotly for them.
+Everyone was connecting via terminals to a huge computer that was doing the work remmotly for them.
 Then came the era of Personal Computers where each person had computer power at their desks.
 Now we are in the era where nearly every web-developer has a shiny `i7` MacBook with SSD drive, where tests are running blazing fast and we connect to remote computer only if server is down and we need to debug.

-if you are a web-developer and not a linux server sys-admin or DevOps guy it kinda feels that the era of Terminals is long gone.
+If you are a web-developer and not a linux server sys-admin or DevOps guy it kinda feels that the era of Terminals is long gone.
 Well in my opinion it was just replaced by era of Cloud.

 Think about it:

 * we store all our assets and documents on Dropbox or Google Drive
-* yes we run the tests on our laptops but we also run them on a CI tools like [CodeShip](http://codeship.com/), [TravisCI](https://travis-ci.com/), [Circle cI](https://circleci.com/)
+* yes we run the tests on our laptopso but we also run them on hosted CI tools like [CodeShip](http://codeship.com/), [TravisCI](https://travis-ci.com/), [Circle cI](https://circleci.com/)
 * lot of time we don't need to dig around with Git commands to merge our code changes, we just use Github web interface
 * we no longer ssh to the servers to do the deployment we configure our